Psychic Fever from Exile Tribe: 2024–present: "Just Like Dat" and international expansion

 From February 2 to 14, they held their first U.S. tour.
 Starting in Washington D.C. on the 2nd, the tour took place in six cities: New York, Chicago, Dallas, Seattle, and Los Angeles.
 The final performance in Los Angeles was held at the Saban Theatre.
 John Fossitt, who served as the music director for the tour and is the lead keyboardist for Bruno Mars' band "The Hooligans," made a special appearance.

 On February 14, they released "Wonder Woman".
 This song was chosen as the opening song for the Tokai TV/Fuji TV nationwide Saturday drama Saikou no Obahan Nakajima Haruko Madam in Chokotto Dake Bangkok.

 On February 15, they signed a label deal with Warner Music Group, in partnership with 10K Projects, transferring from LDH Records.

 In June, they launched their domestic concert tour Evolve.

 On June 18, the group released their third EP Psychic File III, which marked their first project after moving to Warner Music Group/10K Projects.

-Impact

-Forbes stated "The members each have their own defined style and look that isn't often seen in the J-pop industry, and that's what makes them one of the most interesting groups to emerge from Japan."

-Billboard Brazil (in the original Portuguese) introduced the group as "Psychic Fever is a rapidly growing group in the global market, making a significant impact on the Japanese pop music scene while expanding their presence beyond Asia into various countries."

-John Fossitt, who co-arranged the live set for the group;s U.S. tour, noted in a Billboard interview, "If you go into the early pop boy bands like Backstreet Boys and NSYNC, with their high intensity dancing and their very pop feel, Psychic Fever has those elements, too.
-They're nostalgic, but they’re also exploring the future shape of boy bands," and he further commented, "They could be a blueprint for what it means to come out of Japan and be successful, becoming a leader for what a J-pop boy band could and should be."